bneGREEN: Europe pays what it takes to bring in LNG but still cannot get enough

 If Russia’s piped gas has fallen from 40% to 9% of supplies in nearly six months, where is the replacement gas coming from?
 So far, Europe has bought up gas quickly and aggressively, managing to fill its storages to 82% of capacity ahead of the coming winter.

-Europe has increased imports from the US and Qatar, with LNG rising by 63% in the first eight months of 2022 to 85.3mn tonnes, equivalent to 400 mcm per day, as the continent uses up all regasification and cross-border pipeline capacity.
+Europe has increased imports from the US and Qatar, with LNG rising by 63% in the first eight months of 2022 to 85.3mn tonnes, equivalent to 400mn cubic metres per day, as the continent uses up all regasification and cross-border pipeline capacity.

 However, the nature of the global market means that Europe is not as able to block Russian gas imports as it wants.